 “May the Priest Saint Paul, whose only love was the Cross, obtain for us your grace, O Lord, so that, urged on more strongly by his example, we may embrace our own cross with courage”

 The quote they kicks off today’s reflection, a prayer actually, was the Collect chosen for Daily Mass on this the day our Church celebrates the Memorial of Saint Paul of the Cross.
 On the surface, this would seem to be a rather odd statement.
-Who among us loves the cross?
+Who among us loves the cross, even going so far as to declare it our only love?
 I would venture to say that most of us are inclined to loathe the cross, instead seeking to emulate the rich man in yesterday’s Gospel (Luke 12:13-21) https://hubpages.com/religion-philosophy/Dead-And-Greedy-Complacent-Too who, as the benefactor of a bountiful harvest, was eager to store up treasure and in turn “rest, eat, drink and be merry” for the rest of his life.
 But as we go on to learn at the conclusion of this tale of greed and complacency gone awry, God’s ways are not our ways.
 No man knows the day nor the hour when he will be called from this life into the next.
 Crosses are by no means optional.

 “Be thankful for your precious trials, both interior, and exterior,” Saint Paul of the Cross would often say.
 “It is thus that the garden of Jesus is adorned with flowers, that is, with acts of virtue.”
 As countercultural or even downright counterintuitive as it may seem, we must all learn to love the Cross.
 For it is through the Cross ~ and only through the Cross ~ that we will achieve Heavenly Glory in the Kingdom of our Lord.